 Another way technology is making law enforcement professionals’ lives easier is by allowing them to search through audio files, so they can easily find the piece of the recording needed to understand where to follow up.

 Artificial intelligence has made it possible to get audio files transcribed faster than ever at a high level of accuracy and in a cost effective way.
 AI-based tools are trained using thousands of hours of content to understand industry terms, past cases and current events.
-Some providers have human professionals review each transcript in order to deliver 99% accurate results.
+Some providers have human professionals review each transcript in order to deliver up to 99% accurate results.
 With artificial intelligence, each time the software is used and its transcript is corrected, it becomes smarter.

 Law enforcement professionals use transcription software on the go to record notes instead of stopping to write them down while chasing a suspect, which reduces the need to sacrifice accurate documentation.
 At the office, they can transcribe investigations, testimonies, 911 calls and surveillance materials, among others.